Frequently Asked Questions:

 - Age (all campers in a cabin will be less than 12 months apart)

-Camper’s grade is not considered in cabin assignments.
+Camper’s grade is not considered in yurt assignments.

 Requests by campers who are more than 12 months apart to be together may be honored, but the older child will be placed with younger camper’s age group.

 We will do our best to honor one mutual request.
-However, there are many other factors involved in cabin placement (see above).
+However, there are many other factors involved in yurt placement (see above).

 There are two counselors for each yurt of eight campers.
 Our staff is hired from all over the country and the world and screened through an extensive interview and reference process, including a criminal background check according to the standards of the American Camping Association.
 They are placed in counselor positions that match their individual skill levels and interests.